samsung-cnct/kraken-lib/README.md

     git clone git@github.com:Samsung-AG/kraken.git
     cd kraken

-Quick setup on OSX with [homebrew](http://brew.sh/)Ensure that you are in the Kraken file (cd kraken):
+Quick setup on OSX with [homebrew](http://brew.sh/) Ensure that you are in the Kraken file (cd kraken):

     brew update
     brew tap Homebrew/bundle